Equilibris/dissertation/proposal.typ

   }
 )

-The plan for work would be devided into a few different stages.
+The plan for work would be divided into a few different stages.

 == Variable universe `M`s (2025-10-11 2w 2025-10-24)